 Santa Cruz

-Gorgeous weather, miles of sun-drenched coastline, and breathtaking natural beauty… what’s not to love about Santa Cruz?
+Gorgeous weather, miles of sun-drenched coastline, and breathtaking natural beauty: What’s not to love about Santa Cruz?
 Nestled on the northern shores of Monterey Bay, Santa Cruz is a laid-back beach community with loads of activities to enjoy.
-Just an hour’s drive from San Francisco, Santa Cruz is a lovely day trip from San Francisco.
+Just an hour’s drive from San Francisco, this famed California surf town makes for a quick & easy day trip out of the city.

-Venture along West Cliff Drive to Natural Bridges State Beach to see the famous bridge-shaped rock formation.
+Venture along West Cliff Drive to Natural Bridges State Beach, one of Santa Cruz’s most famous beaches, to see its famous bridge-shaped rock formation.
 Check out the city’s calendar of events and join the locals at one of the many events or festivals that attract visitors from all over the country.

 Muir Woods National Monument

-If you’re heading to California, seeing giant redwoods is a must—and the Muir Woods National Monument is one of the best places to do just that!
-Just north of San Francisco in Marin County, Muir Woods is famous for its coastal redwood forest.
+If you’re heading to California, seeing giant redwoods is a must—and the Muir Woods National Monument is one of the best places to visit in San Francisco to do just that!
+Just north of the city in Marin County, Muir Woods is famous for its coastal redwood forest.
 Home to towering old-growth redwood trees, the reserve is part of California’s Golden Gate National Recreation Area.

 Pack your hiking boots and spend a few hours wandering among giants at Muir Woods.
 You can explore the pedestrian-only park on your own or join ranger-led excursions that focus on bird and wildlife watching.
 Marvel at the 1,000-year-old trees that tower over 100 meters as you enjoy a picnic lunch in Bohemian Grove.